Rishi2419/Bhagavad-Gita/README.md

 Set up Firebase by adding your google-services.json file to the project.
 Run the project on an emulator or a physical device.

-## For a visual walkthrough of TeamUp!'s functionalities, check out the demo video here:
+## For a visual walkthrough of Bhagavad Gita functionalities, check out the demo video here:
 https://www.linkedin.com/posts/rishikesh-sahu-error_appdevelopment-androidstudio-kotlin-activity-7262847131701432321-oQd_?utm_source=share&utm_medium=member_desktop